Abiding Love Lutheran Church (formerly Christ the King)

 Each is a voting member of the congregation and elected for a two year term.

 The President prepares the agenda for meetings of the Council and Congregation, and presides as chairperson at these meetings.
-Mark Murset currently serves as our Council President.

-The Vice President serves in the stead of the President when that person is unable to fulfill his or her duties.
+The Vice President serves in the stead of the President when that person is unable to

 The Secretary attends all Council and Congregational meetings and takes minutes, making them available to the Council and the Congregation.

 The Treasurer is also a member of the Finance Team, makes reports monthly to Council and annually to the Congregation pays bills as authorized by Council and keeps the financial records of the congregation in good order.
-Don Harvey currently serves as our Treasurer.

 Our Current Council Members are: